Orthodox Church of St. Nicholas, Vilnius

+History

 According to a popular legend, the first wooden Orthodox chapel located on the place of today's St. Nicholas church was built around 1340.
 Seven years later, the Vilnius martyrs were supposedly buried there.
-However, in 1350, Uliana of Tver, the second wife of prince Algirdas, ordered to build a new brick church.
+However, in 1350, Grand Duchess Uliana of Tver, the second wife of the Grand Duke Algirdas of Lithuania, ordered the construction of a new brickwork church.
 In 1514, this church was again replaced with a larger one.
-It remained Orthodox up to 1609, when, like most of Vilnius Orthodox churches, it was given to the Uniates on a personal order of the king Sigismund III Vasa.
+It remained Orthodox up to 1609, when, like most of Vilnius Orthodox churches, it was given to the Uniates on a personal order of the Sigismund III Vasa.

-Around 1740 the church was completely destroyed by fire and rebuilt in Baroque style.
-In 1839, the Russian local government closed the Uniate parish and given the building back to the Orthodox.
-After the failed Polish January Uprising, it was completely rebuilt in Neo-Byzantine style on the personal initiative of general-governor of Vilnius Mikhail Nikolayevich Muravyov-Vilensky.
+Around 1740, the church was completely destroyed by fire and rebuilt in Baroque style.
+After the Partitions of the Polish-Lithuanian Commonwealth, Lithuania was annexed by the Russian Empire and in 1839, the Russian local government closed the Uniate parish and gave the building back to the Orthodox.
+After the failed January Uprising, it was completely rebuilt in Neo-Byzantine style on the personal initiative of the general-governor of Vilnius Mikhail Nikolayevich Muravyov-Vilensky.
 The renewed church was to be another sign of Russian domination in the city, becoming the fifth Orthodox church in the Old Town of Vilnius.
-Muraviev ordered also the construction of St. Michael the Archangel chapel which was to commemorate his victory over the Polish uprising.
+Muraviev also ordered the construction of St. Michael the Archangel chapel, which was to commemorate his victory over the uprising.
 In 1866, the whole church was reconsecrated.
 The general-governor's role in the reconstruction of the church was described on a marble plaque on the western wall of the church.

 After World War II, the church was closed, but in 1947, the Stalinist government agreed to reopen it as a parish church.
 The general renovation of the building took place before 1956.